 Diagnostic tests that can be done to diagnose allergies in golden retrievers include saliva tests, blood tests and skin allergen tests.
 However, your vet might recommend an elimination diet if your dog has symptoms of a food allergy.
 During an elimination diet, you will need to have your Golden Retriever eat one kind of dog food for up to 12 weeks.

-Feeding your dog a hypoallergenic food, such as Jiminy’s Cricket Crave, can provide plenty of nutrition while reducing the risk of allergic reactions.
+Feeding your dog a gut friendly food, such as Jiminy’s Cricket Crave, can provide plenty of nutrition while reducing the risk of allergic reactions.
 Your dog’s symptoms should ease up during the elimination diet.
 When this diet is done, you can choose to keep giving your dog the same food you used during the elimination diet.

 Elimination diets can help you figure out which ingredients might be causing Golden Retriever allergies.
 However, determining other allergy triggers can be difficult.
 When you and your vet are unable to identify specific allergens, allergy treatment focuses on managing and easing symptoms instead.